vaquarkhan/ai-agent-java-sdk/README.md

 ###  Spring AI & `ai-agent-java-sdk`: A Complementary Enterprise Architecture

 Spring AI provides an exceptional, generalized application framework for Java developers, offering unified APIs across major model providers like OpenAI, Anthropic, and Amazon Bedrock.
-It excels at bringing standard Spring Boot paradigms—like dependency injection and POJO mapping—into the AI ecosystem.
+It excels at bringing standard Spring Boot paradigms-like dependency injection and POJO mapping-into the AI ecosystem.

 However, as organizations transition to autonomous, multi-agent workflows in highly regulated production environments, they often require strict cloud-native optimizations and rigorous security guardrails.
 Our SDK (`ai-agent-java-sdk` ) does not replace Spring AI; rather, it acts as a hyper-specialized enterprise extension.
 It natively bridges Java applications with powerful AWS infrastructure (like Amazon Bedrock AgentCore) and introduces zero-trust governance layers for MCP security and automated code integrity validation.